 |Good luck||Adh mor ort|

 |I don’t understand you||Ní thuigim|

-Got your head around the meaning of the Irish phrases and words above?
+Got your head around the meaning of the words and phrases in Irish above?
 Well done!
 As a word of advice, always practice since the pronunciation of the words can be a bit hard for some.
-Remember to roll the tongue, okay?
+Remember to roll your tongue, okay?
 However, your story in language learning will not end there.
 We will walk you through some of the slang words or (call names) that the locals use in day-to-day conversations in the next part of this post.

-That's one information-packed article, don't you think?
-No need for you to search or download Gaelic guides that are not updated.
-If you enjoyed this post, feel free to read our previous ones, like the common Irish phrases for transportation, how to say I love you to an Irish person, and how to wish someone a happy birthday in garlic.
-Don't also forget to share the post on social media so that we can reach more interested Gaelic language enthusiasts from across the world.
+That’s one information-packed article, don’t you think?
+If you enjoyed this post and effectively learned some essential words and phrases in Irish, feel free to read our previous blog posts, like the common Irish phrases for transportation, how to say I love you to an Irish person, and how to wish someone a happy birthday in garlic.
+Don’t also forget to share the post on social media so that we can reach more interested Gaelic language enthusiasts from across the world.